rhicspin/cnipol/README.md

     git pull --rebase
     git push

 Later should ask for your github credentials.
-If you plan to push often it is a good idea to generate an ssh key and add it to gihub: https://help.github.com/articles/connecting-to-github-with-ssh/
+If you plan to push oftenб it is a good idea to generate an ssh key and add it to gihub: https://help.github.com/articles/connecting-to-github-with-ssh/

 It is important to sync your changes in a timely manner.
 Letting your changes pile locally for too long increases chance of having a merge conflict.